• Skip to primary navigation

 The Scoop on Your Skin Exam

 • Before you see your doctor, check yourself out.
-Do a skin self-exam and take inventory of any spots that seem unusual, new, changing or irritated.
+Do a skin self-exam and take inventory of any spots that seem new, changing or unusual.
 (You can grab a hand mirror or a partner for help).
 Trust your instincts, and when you see the doctor, point out any areas of concern.

 • Remove polish from fingernails and toenails before your appointment, as skin cancers can appear in nail beds.
 It’s best to go without makeup, too, or wash it off at the doctor’s office.